PRCS-12: Moorpark City Library Collection Development Policy

 9. Withdrawal of Materials

+Damaged, worn, obsolete, superseded, or unused items may be withdrawn from the Library upon the written recommendation of the City Librarian with the written approval of the City Representative.
+Withdrawal decisions will consider both print and digital resources, following professional weeding guidelines (e.g., CREW method).
 Weeding and/or disposal of library materials shall be at the discretion of the City Representative.
-Recommendation regarding resale, donation, or disposal of weeded material will be made by the City Librarian and approved by the City Representative prior to undertaking the following procedural options:
+The City Librarian will make any recommendations regarding resale, donation, or disposal of weeded material, which will then be approved by the City Representative prior to undertaking the following procedural options:

-A. Materials determined worthy of re-sale or donation shall be offered to the Moorpark Friends of the Library for the purpose of sale(s) with all proceeds to benefit the Library.
+1. Materials determined worthy of re-sale or donation shall be offered to the Moorpark Friends of the Library for the purpose of sale(s) with all proceeds to benefit the Library.
 Items that remain unsold are the responsibility of the Moorpark Friends of the Library who will dispose of the material.

 10. Reconsideration of Materials